BBC Radio 4: Frequencies and other means of reception

+Former frequencies

 Criticisms

 Criticism voiced by centre-right newspapers in recent years have a perceived left political bias across a range of issues, as well as sycophancy in interviews, particularly on the popular morning news magazine Today as part of a reported perception of a general "malaise" at the BBC.
 Conversely, the journalist Mehdi Hasan has criticised the station for an overtly "socially and culturally conservative" approach.

 There has been criticism of Today in particular for a lack of female broadcasters.
 In September 1972, Radio 4 employed the first female continuity announcers—Hylda Bamber and Barbara Edwards.
 For quite some time, the introduction of female newsreaders led to complaints from listeners; women discussing topics of feminist interest led to similar complaints.
 In addition, there has been long-running criticism by atheist and humanist groups of Thought for the Day, a slot dedicated exclusively to religious discussion during Radio 4's flagship morning news programme.

-Radio 4 has been criticised for being too middle class and of little interest to non-white listeners.
+Radio 4 has been criticised for being "too middle class" and of "little interest" to non-white listeners.